Identification of periodicities with arbitrary shapes in AGN light curves: Discussion and conclusions

 In principle our analysis can be tailored for the identification of non-active MBHB, if a luminous star in the binary host galaxy is periodically lensed by the two MBHs \citep{lensing25}, and can be used for astrophysical systems other than MBHBs, such as quasi-periodic eruptions \citep[QPE, see][]{Miniutti_2019, Giustini_2020, Arcodia_2021}, i.e. high amplitude bursts of X-ray radiation recurring every few hours and originating near the central supermassive black holes of galactic nuclei, or even planetary transits used for the search of exoplanets by looking for periodic dips in the flux of a star \citep[see][]{Holman2005, winn2010}.
 In Appendix~\ref{app:spiky} we demonstrate that the test can retrieve the correct periodicities also in the case of sharp and narrow periodic modulations in the light curves, as expected in the examples above.
 In this case, we find that, unlike the sinusoidal and sawtooth cases, the signal-to-noise ratio plays a crucial role in the detection of periodicities.
 This is because, for spiky periodicities, most of the signal is concentrated within narrow time windows and is completely absent outside them.
 As a result, once the noise amplitude becomes comparable to that of the spiky signal, our analysis can no longer reliably distinguish the periodic component from the noise.

+In Appendix~\ref{app:time_comparison}, we compare the computational cost of the algorithm of this work with that of the Lomb-Scargle analysis as implemented in \cite{Charisi2016}, showing that the algorithm presented here is more computationally expensive.
+We stress the fact that, along with this additional computational cost, comes the advantage of a full Bayesian framework.
+This provides posterior distributions on the model parameters and allows for a robust model comparison via the Bayesian evidence, which is not available with the Lomb-Scargle periodogram.

 We identified two main aspects that can be improved in our search strategy.
-On one hand, it is essential to simultaneously leverage photometric points collected in multiple bands.\footnote{For example, the Wide-Fast-Deep survey mode of LSST \citep[comprising roughly 90\% of the total survey time, see][]{LSST} will achieve an average sampling rate of one observation every $\sim 3$ days only when all the photometric bands are considered.}.
+On the one hand, it is essential to simultaneously leverage photometric points collected in multiple bands.\footnote{For example, the Wide-Fast-Deep survey mode of LSST \citep[comprising roughly 90\% of the total survey time, see][]{LSST} will achieve an average sampling rate of one observation every $\sim 3$ days only when all the photometric bands are considered.}.

 We plan to improve our analysis using multi-output Gaussian processes to allow for the parallel analysis of all the available bands so that they can inform one another.
-Such a procedure has a high computational cost, as the numerical burden scales approximately as the cube of the number of observations in all the bands.
+Such a procedure has a high computational cost, as the numerical burden scales approximately as the cube of the number of observations \footnote{We notice that the effective computational cost of the likelihood evaluation, which dominates the computational burden of the algorithm, strongly depends on the implementation and on the kind of covariance matrix assumed.
+Examples of different scalings are \texttt{GpyTorch} \citep[see][and Appendix~\ref{app:time_comparison}]{gpytorch} and \texttt{celerite} \citep[see][]{celerite}} in all the bands.
 This is a major limitation of our method, which is still too slow to be applied to the entire LSST quasar sample.
 For this reason, we are working on the parallelisation of our algorithm on GPUs.

 This method can be further generalised by considering other noise models, e.g. the Damped Harmonic Oscillator \citep[DHO, see][]{Yu_2022}.
 Such an analysis is not performed in this first exploratory work since the light curves we used to compare our performances with alternative searches were generated assuming the DRW as the noise model.
 The characterisation of the performances of our search for different noise models is deferred to a future investigation.